jingyaogong/minimind/README_en.md

 <details style="color:rgb(128,128,128)">
 <summary>Note: Brief Description of Each Dataset</summary>

-* `dpo.jsonl` --RLHF stage dataset
+* `dpo.jsonl`✨ --RLHF stage dataset (optimized and simplified, suitable for fast training)
 * `lora_identity.jsonl` --Self-awareness dataset (e.g., Who are you?
 I am minimind...), recommended for lora training (can also be used for full-parameter SFT, don't be limited by the name)
 * `lora_medical.jsonl` --Medical Q&A dataset, recommended for lora training (can also be used for full-parameter SFT, don't be limited by the name)
-* `pretrain_hq.jsonl`✨ --Pretraining dataset, integrated from JiangShu technology
+* `pretrain_hq.jsonl`✨ --Pretraining dataset, integrated from JiangShu Technology
 * `r1_mix_1024.jsonl` --DeepSeek-R1-1.5B distilled data, maximum character length per entry is 1024 (therefore set max_seq_len=1024 when training)
 * `rlaif-mini.jsonl` --RLAIF training dataset, randomly sampled 10,000 high-quality conversations from SFT dataset for training reinforcement learning algorithms like PPO/GRPO/SPO
 * `sft_1024.jsonl` --Integrated from Qwen2.5 distilled data (a subset of sft_2048), maximum character length per entry is 1024 (therefore set max_seq_len=1024 when training)
 * `sft_2048.jsonl` --Integrated from Qwen2.5 distilled data, maximum character length per entry is 2048 (therefore set max_seq_len=2048 when training)
-* `sft_512.jsonl` --Integrated from JiangShu SFT data, maximum character length per entry is 512 (therefore set max_seq_len=512 when training)
+* `sft_512.jsonl` --Integrated from JiangShu Technology SFT data, maximum character length per entry is 512 (therefore set max_seq_len=512 when training)
-* `sft_mini_512.jsonl`✨ --Minimal integration from JiangShu SFT data + Qwen2.5 distilled data (for quick training of Zero models), maximum character length per entry is 512 (therefore set max_seq_len=512 when training)
+* `sft_mini_512.jsonl`✨ --Minimal integration from JiangShu Technology SFT data + Qwen2.5 distilled data (for quick training of Zero models), maximum character length per entry is 512 (therefore set max_seq_len=512 when training)
-* `pretrain_hq.jsonl` --All from the `JiangShu large model dataset`, this part of data is relatively secondary.
-(Not recommended to retrain tokenizer yourself, see reasons above) You can freely choose datasets if you want to train tokenizer yourself.

 </details>